pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     :func:`~cryptography.hazmat.primitives.asymmetric.utils.decode_dss_signature`.

-    Verification requires the public key, the signature itself, the signed data and knowledge of the hashing algorithm that was used when producing the signature:
+    Verification requires the public key, the signature itself, the signed data, and knowledge of the hashing algorithm that was used when producing the signature:

     >>> public_key = private_key.public_key()
     >>> verifier = public_key.verifier(signature, ec.ECDSA(hashes.SHA256()))